 Add balloons to the getaway car.
 Done and done.

 Go big or go home with a wall covered in balloons.
-To keep it from overwhelming guests (and taking away from your shining moment!), stick to a singular palette, like the pale-pink one here.
-But feel free to mix up the balloon sizes; it'll look like you blew up each yourself (even if you didn't).
+To keep it from overwhelming guests (and taking away from your shining moment), stick to a singular palette, like the pale pink ones here.
+But feel free to mix up the balloon sizes; it'll look like you blew up each one yourself (even if you didn't).

 This idea is simply perfection for a modern poolside bash.
 Tip: Add lighting or floating candles to make sure the display shines after dark.

 Now, if you look closely, you'll see that these are actually paper lanterns—but don't fret.
 You can easily DIY this design using balloons.
 We love the ombré-like colors and asymmetrical design as a backdrop for your photo booth or entire reception.

 If you and your groom are known as party animals, this is the look for you.
 This wedding looks like pure fun.
 (We're going to ahead and assume it was a ball)

 Pop 'em up over the dessert table for an extra sweet treat.